-Tuesday, June 20, 2023 - 3:00 p.m.
+Tuesday, June 17, 2025 - 3:00 p.m.

 Rabbits need to be on fairgrounds by 2:30 p.m.
-Chairperson: Michael C. Wiley, Sr.
+1080 Cardinal Dr. Georgetown, KY 40324 Chairperson: Micheal C. Wiley, Sr.

-Rules:

-1. Health Requirements- refer to General Livestock Rules.

-2. Absolutely no one is permitted behind the show table unless directed by the judge or show official.

-3. This is a carrying case show- all animals must be in solid bottom, leak proof carriers.
-Animals not in leak proof carriers must remain outside while waiting judging.

-4. All animals must be permanently and legibly earmarked in the left ear.

-5. Scott County Fair reserves the right to substitute any judge in the event a named judge cannot officiate.

-6. No substitutions will be allowed except in the same breed, class, and sex.

-7. Ribbons will be awarded to third place.

-8. All youth exhibitors must handle their own rabbits (unless they cannot reach the table).

-9. Class will be called three times and three times only.

-10. 4-H classes are limited to youth currently enrolled in a KY 4H rabbit project, this is not an open show.

-11. Maximum of 5 rabbit entries.

-12. Crossbred Class Winners cannot compete in best in show.

-4-H Youth Development Livestock Shows

-Classes:

-- 1. All breeds recognized by the A.R.B.A. - 2.
-Crossbreed class bucks and does no litters - 3.
-Cloverbuds may have assistance in bringing rabbit to Judges table.
+Rules

+- 1. Health Requirements- refer to General Livestock Rules. - 2.
+Absolutely no one is permitted behind the show table unless directed by the judge or show official. - 3.
+This is a carrying case show- all animals must be in solid bottom, leak proof carriers.
+Animals not in leak proof carriers must remain outside while waiting judging. - 4.
+All animals must be permanently and legibly earmarked in the left ear. - 5.
+Scott County Fair reserves the right to substitute any judge in the event a named judge cannot officiate. - 6.
+No substitutions will be allowed except in the same breed, class, and sex. - 7.
+Ribbons will be awarded to third place. - 8.
+All youth exhibitors must handle their own rabbits (unless they cannot reach the table). - 9.
+Class will be called three times and three times only. - 10.
+4-H classes are limited to youth currently enrolled in a Scott County 4H rabbit project, this is not an open show. - 11.
+Maximum of 5 rabbit entries. - 12.
+Crossbred Class Winners cannot compete in best in show. - 13.
+ONLY A.R.B.A. recognized breeds can complete for Scott County Fair BEST IN SHOW

+Showmanship Class- As of January 1

+JR Division - Ages 9 -13, Banner Grand & Reserve

+SR Division - Ages 14-18, Banner Grand & Reserve

+Novice Division - Ages 5 - 8, Banner Grand & Reserve